Musk Foundation: Donations

+Analysis of tax filings by Bloomberg News and The New York Times have found that the Musk Foundation donations largely go to other projects affiliated with Musk or with benefits to his businesses.
+In 2021, 2022, and 2023, the Musk Foundation failed to give away the minimum level of its assets, 5%, required by the Internal Revenue Service to avoid paying tax penalties.

 From 2002 to 2018, the foundation gave $25 million directly to nonprofit organizations, nearly half of which went to Musk's OpenAI, which was a nonprofit at the time.
 By 2020, the foundation had granted around 350 donations with a total volume of an estimated $100 million, including for Musk's non-profit organizations Ad Astra and OpenAI.
 Other donations went to the University of Pennsylvania, the Wikimedia Foundation, which operates Wikipedia, the AI think tank Future of Life Institute, the X-Prize Foundation for the Global Learning X-Prize, the nature conservation organizations Sierra Club and National Wildlife Federation, Oxfam and the Clinton Foundation.
 Other beneficiaries included his brother Kimbal's nonprofit Big Green.
 Elon Musk's favorite event – the Burning Man Festival in Nevada – was also donated to.
 Most of these donations were anonymized.

 In 2020, Musk donated $60,000 to the Ad Astra School (founded in 2014) in Hawthorne, CA where 5 of the 14 original students were his children.
 The school closed in 2020 after Musk's children graduated and went online, but has re-opened as the Astra Nova School in Bastrop, TX near SpaceX's headquarters.
 Another $25,000 went to the Crossroads School in Santa Monica, attended by his daughter, and $25,000 to the Windward School, attended by one of his sons.

 In September 2021, the Musk Foundation donated $55 million to St. Jude Children's Research Hospital as part of a fundraiser by SpaceX customer Jared Isaacman.
 In the same year, it provided $100 million for technologies to remove carbon dioxide from the atmosphere.

-In 2022, the foundation awarded – as in the previous year – a total of $160 million in donations. $10 million of this went to The Foundation, a new foundation set up by Elon Musk, which is preparing to establish a school in Austin.
+In 2022, the Musk Foundation awarded, as in the previous year, – a total of $160 million in donations. $10 million of this went to "The Foundation", a new foundation set up by Elon Musk, which is preparing to establish a school in Austin, the Texas Institute of Technology and Science.
 The Foundation received a further $100 million in 2023.

+In 2024, the Musk Foundation gave away $474 million of over $14 billion in assets. $370 million went to The Foundation, which runs the private Ad Astra school near Musk company offices in Bastrop County, Texas.